What to Know About Insulation When Buying a House

 Maintaining Cellulose

-Cellulose insulation is only effectively used in an attic as long as at least 12 inches have been installed.
+Cellulose insulation is only effective in an attic when at least 12 inches have been installed.

 The material’s R-Value is generally around 3.7 per inch.
 However, it loses effectiveness over time due to settling and shifting.